kode4food/fate-lang/README.md

   # the user data and notifications were retrieved
   # do something about that
 end

+# Exporting from a module
+export calculateVehicleEmissions as calculate
 ```

 ## How to Install and Use